 Shortly after arriving, there was a bridge competition in Clifton.
 Brunel had no experience designing bridges but he submitted 4 suspension bridge designs that spanned from 271 m (890 feet) to 279 m (916 feet).

-only expand 177 m (580 feet), to give you a sense of context.
+Now remember that the Menai only expand 177 m (580 feet), to give you a sense of context.